 What to Expect

-Create a compendium of written works which demonstrate mastery of multiple writing forms.
+- Create a compendium of written works that demonstrate mastery of multiple writing forms.

-Participate in positive learning environments where differences of opinions are respected and valued.
+- Participate in positive learning environments where differences of opinion are respected and valued.

 Audition/ Portfolio requirements: